Name

 log_dest destinations

 Send log messages to a particular destination.
-Possible destinations are: stdout stderr syslog topic file dlt.
+Possible destinations are: stdout stderr syslog topic file dlt android.

 stdout and stderr log to the console on the named output.